Abhishek-Shr/Mini-projects/README.md

 and item price.
 Returns the change by dollars and coins.

 #### (Python) Ubuntu Spell Checker
 A console program that spell checks any given file in the same directory as spellcheck.py .
-The spellchecker's dictionary is any installed Ubuntu dictionaries located in /usr/share/dict/
+The spell checker's dictionary is any installed Ubuntu dictionaries located in /usr/share/dict/

+#### (Python) Translate Internet Abbreviations
+A console program that translates common internet abbreviations in an input string.
+The abbreviations dictionary can be updated with as many abbreviations as you know or want.
+Currently it contains some of the more common ones.